Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/introduction.md

 ### Adding slices to the geometry

 While viewing the *Geometry* section, you clicking anywhere with your mouse will add additional slices.
+These slices allow you to add additional lines to the geometry mesh to better differentiate between different parts of your character or object.
 Be sure to not accidentally add any unintended slices, you can always select and remove them using the *Remove Selected Slices* button at the bottom.
 For our Samurai model, we add a few slices below the hat of the samurai character to help Wallpaper Engine understand that the hat is one consistent object, this will make it a bit easier to animate the head later.

 Watch the following video to see how we create the geometry for our object and add the additional geometry slices to the hat: